together-science/nerdamer-prime/README.md

 think of as "obvious flaws" - file the issue, but we probably won't do it.
 But someone else can!
 We will absolutely consider compatible
 PRs, but best to [talk to us](mailto:info@together.science) before you start.

 Below follows the original README.
+Obviously, the npm instructions will install the original Nerdamer.
+I will update this README if we ever get into the game of releasing nerdamer-prime on npm.

 Nerdamer